Angie55/UC-Milestone-Project-0ne/README.md

 This begins with an introduction about the purpose of the website so the user can get a clear idea of what it is about.
 The introduction includes a call to action for anyone interested in sharing a recipe.
 The rest of the about us gives further details as to why it’s a good idea to go natural and gives some good reasons.
 A short video gives more detail of what to avoid.
-This page gives the user a chance to learn more and a reason to explore the website and it’s content.
+This page gives the user a chance to learn more and a reason to explore the website and its content.

 **Face and Body recipe pages**